-Released between the show's fifth and sixth seasons, the plot concerns the Rugrats having to deal with an unhappy amount of changes that have come as a result of the birth of Tommy's new baby brother, Dil (who for some reason can't talk like the rest of them).
-Tommy feels he's being neglected by his parents in favor of Dil, and the other babies feel he's an obnoxious clingy twit.
-Things get worse when the babies get stranded in the forest with Stu's new toy, the Reptar Wagon, and a bunch of monkeys who have escaped from a traveling circus.
+Released between the show's fifth and sixth seasons, the plot concerns the Rugrats having to deal with an unhappy amount of changes that have come as a result of the birth of Tommy Pickles's (E.G. Daily) new baby brother, Dil (Tara Strong), who's unable to speak.
+Tommy feels he's being neglected by his parents Stu (Jack Riley) and Didi (Melanie Chartoff) in favor of Dil, and the other babies do not like Dil at all.
+Things get worse when the babies get stranded in the forest with Stu's new toy, the Reptar Wagon and a bunch of monkeys who've escaped from a traveling circus.
 Will the babies learn to cope with Dil and make it back home?

 This film contains examples of:

-- Alternative Foreign Theme Song: The movie has "Winter's Review" by SHAZNA as its Japanese theme song.
+- Alternative Foreign Theme Song: The Japanese dub has the surprisingly melancholy "Winter's Review" by SHAZNA as its theme song.

-- Big Damn Heroes: Spike, just as the wolf is ready to pounce.
+- Spike, just as the wolf is ready to pounce.

 - Chuckie, Phil and Lil have one, using the Reptar Wagon to rescue Tommy and Dil from the monkeys.

 - Big Damn Movie: The show never had the babies going on this kind of adventure.
 Most of their adventures within the show were purely in the imagination of the babies, or were adventures through relatively mundane environments that would seem fascinating and new to a young child.
 The film, on the other hand, has them literally lost in the wilderness.

 - Big "WHAT?!": Drew when Rex tells him that Stu lost Angelica.

 - Bitch in Sheep's Clothing: Angelica Pickles, although downplayed from the show—she's not afraid of looking obnoxious by singing about how awful babies are in front of the adults, at any rate.